* Comcast launches formal review by U.S. FCC

-In a 175-page filing with the Federal Communications Commission that kicks off the FCC's review of the deal, Comcast argues that combined with Time Warner Cable, it will compete with an "array of sophisticated companies with national or even global footprints" such as Google, Netflix Inc or Verizon that have gained ground against Comcast.
+In a 175-page filing with the Federal Communications Commission that coincides with the formal launch of the controversial deal, Comcast argued that either all or key areas of its and Time Warner Cable's businesses compete with an "array of sophisticated companies with national or even global footprints."

-"In the evolving video marketplace in which these companies have thrived, there is no reason why a cable company should be limited in evolving as well," Comcast's filing said.
+"In the evolving video marketplace in which these companies have thrived, there is no reason why a cable company should be limited in evolving as well," Comcast said.

-The company also reaffirmed its commitment to so-called network neutrality rules, which ban Internet providers from slowing down or blocking access to content online, and that have been struck down by a court as formal FCC rules in January.
+The company also reaffirmed its commitment to so-called network neutrality rules, rules banning Internet providers from slowing down or blocking access to any content online that have been struck down as formal FCC rules in court in January.

-Comcast, thanks to a condition placed on its 2011 merger with NBC Universal, is now the only company bound to uphold net neutrality for the next five years and has promised to apply it post-merger when it becomes larger.
+Comcast, thanks to a condition placed on its 2011 merger with NBC Universal, is now the only company bound through 2018 to uphold net neutrality and has promised to apply it to Time Warner Cable's networks, too.